Getting a Driving Licence in the UK

 In the event of a name or address change, the driving licence must be updated.
 This can be done online, or by post.
 The new licence is issued free of charge, unless the photograph needs renewing.

-Photographs on driving licence must be renewed every ten years, either by post or at selected post offices.
+A photocard style licence must be renewed every ten years, either by post or at selected post offices.
 In most cases, a renewal reminder is sent by post to the licence holder.
 There is a small fee for this service.

 Driving licences are valid until the holder is 70 years old.
 The DVLA sends a renewal form approximately 90 days before the 70th birthday.
 Once a licence has been renewed, it is valid for a further three years.